George Carlin: 2000–2008: Final HBO specials

 Carlin performed regularly as a headliner in Las Vegas, but in December 2004, his run at the MGM Grand Las Vegas was terminated after an altercation with his audience.
 After a poorly received set filled with dark references to suicide bombings and beheadings, Carlin complained that he could not wait to get out of "this fucking hotel" and Las Vegas; he wanted to go back east, he said, "where the real people are".
 He continued: "People who go to Las Vegas, you've got to question their fucking intellect to start with.
 Traveling hundreds and thousands of miles to essentially give your money to a large corporation is kind of fucking moronic.
 That's what I'm always getting here is these kind of fucking people with very limited intellects."
 An audience member shouted, "Stop degrading us!"
 Carlin responded, "Thank you very much, whatever that was.
 I hope it was positive; if not, well, blow me."
 He was immediately fired, and soon thereafter his representative announced that he would begin treatment for alcohol and prescription painkiller addiction on his own initiative.

 After his 13th HBO special on November 5, 2005, Life Is Worth Losing, Carlin toured his new material through the first half of 2006.
 Topics included suicide, natural disasters, cannibalism, genocide, human sacrifice, threats to civil liberties in the U.S., and his theory that humans are inferior to other animals.
-At the first tour stop, at the Tachi Palace Casino in Lemoore, California, he said the appearance was his "first show back" after a six-week hospitalization for heart failure and pneumonia.
 In the 2006 Pixar animated film Cars, Carlin voiced Fillmore, an anti-establishment hippie VW Microbus with a psychedelic paint job and the license plate "51237" (Carlin's birthday in m/dd/yy format).
 In 2007, he voiced the wizard in Happily N'Ever After, his last film.

 Carlin's last HBO stand-up special, It's Bad for Ya, aired live on March 1, 2008, from the Wells Fargo Center for the Arts in Santa Rosa, California.
 Themes included "American bullshit", rights, death, old age, and child-rearing.
 He repeated the theme to his audience several times throughout the show: "It's all bullshit, and it's bad for ya".